Where everything's made with love

 Christmas jam recipe ingredients

-This Christmas jam recipe makes jam that's perfect for gift-giving!
+This Christmas jam recipe is perfect for gift-giving!
 It's a sweet and tangy marriage of strawberries and cranberries.
 Festive and beautiful, the crimson color says, “Hello, Christmas!”
 It is the jam you want to use in thumbprint cookies or slathered on your piping hot rolls at Christmas dinner.

-If you get a notion to make this yummy jam in June, you can use fresh strawberries and frozen cranberries with equally awesome results!
+If you decide to make this yummy jam now, before cranberries are piled up in the produce department, you can use fresh or frozen strawberries and cranberries with equally awesome results!

 What You Need To Know About Having A Jam Session